OpenLiberty/demo-devmode/README.md

 ## VS Code extension

+The `Liberty Dev` extension is an IDE specific extension for VS Code that lets you interact with dev mode through menu options as an alternative to using the console.

 1. In VS Code, go to the Extensions view (`View` > `Extensions`).

 2. Search for `Liberty Dev`.